yagoferrer/marker-spider/README.md

 });
 ```

-You can also add listeners on the @spiderfy@ and @unspiderfy@ events, which will be passed an array of the markers affected.
-In this example, we observe only the @spiderfy@ event, using it to close any open @InfoWindow@:
+You can also add listeners on the `spiderfy` and `unspiderfy` events, which will be passed an array of the markers affected.
+In this example, we observe only the `spiderfy` event, using it to close any open `InfoWindow`:

 ```javascript
 oms.addListener('spiderfy', function(markers) {